 Seasons and price adjustments

-Luxury meat prices fluctuate more than standard meat.
-Adjust your prices:
+Luxury meat prices swing more wildly than standard cuts.
+Adjust your prices accordingly:

 - Christmas/New Year: Demand rises, prices can be 20-30% higher